Marv934/Air-Quality-Data-Sonification/README.md

 - **dt** Timestep (in s) in created Set, eq. *3600*
 - **tmean** Time intervall (in s) to calculate moving mean over, eq *60*

+To have a look at the downloaded data, you can use the *plot_set("path to .csv file", "title")* function.

 ### Sonificaiton in SuperCollider

 There are severall options in the GUI to shape the sonification.
 First there is the fundamental frequency and amplitude for the sound.
 Than you can choose a scale to modify the Air-Quality-Index (AQI) to frequency mapping.
 This project makes use of the european Aqir-Quality-Index (EAQI) <https://airindex.eea.europa.eu>.
-[Sensor.communit]<https://sensor.community> provides data for the 10 and 2.5 micrometer diameter particles.
+[Sensor.community]<https://sensor.community> provides data for the 10 and 2.5 micrometer diameter particles.
 You can choose the brackpoint mapping for theese in the GUI.

 You can try out the reference tone with the fundamental frequency and also the sonification with a value of your choise.